-Post Office's response to section 17 - Counter-errors that benefit customers at the expense of the Subpostmaster
+Post Office's response to section 17 - Cash withdrawals accidentally processed as deposits and other counter-errors that benefit customers at the expense of the Subpostmaster

-- 17.1 Section 17 of the Report considers occasions when customers may benefit from certain errors in branch to the detriment of Subpostmasters.
-This section does not give rise to any thematic issue but rather appears to raise a series of discrete points. - 17.2 Paragraph 17.1 of the Report highlights that mistakes can occur when a counter clerk presses the "Deposit" icon rather than the adjacent "withdrawal" icon.
-This error by a Subpostmaster or their staff would have the effect of doubling the size of the error (as the branch will record the receipt of money into the branch in the accounts which increases the recorded cash position but will have also handed over cash to the customer thereby lowering the amount of cash in the branch). - 17.3 Post Office agrees that this error may occur but that this would be an error within the branch, not a systematic problem with Horizon.
-In these circumstances the Subpostmaster would be liable for the error and any loss that has been created in accordance with section 12, clause 12 of the Subpostmaster contract. - 17.4 Paragraphs 17.2 and 17.3 are a repetition of the issue raised in section 19 - to which see Post Office's comments on that section. - 17.5 Paragraphs 17.4 - 17.8 are a repetition of the issue raised at paragraph 10.1 - to which see Post Office's comments on that section.
+1. Section 17 of the Report considers occasions when customers may benefit from certain errors in branch to the detriment of Subpostmasters.
+This section does not give rise to any thematic issue but rather appears to raise a series of discrete points.
+2. Paragraph 17.1 of the Report highlights that mistakes can occur when a counter clerk presses the "Deposit" icon rather than the adjacent "withdrawal" icon.
+This error by a subpostmaster or their staff would have the effect of doubling the size of the error (as the branch will record the receipt of money into the branch in the accounts which increases the recorded cash position but will have also handed over cash to the customer thereby lowering the amount of cash in the branch).
+3. Post Office agrees that this error may occur but that this would be an error within the branch, not a systematic problem with Horizon.
+In these circumstances the Subpostmaster would be liable for the error and any loss that has been created in accordance with section 12, clause 12 of the subpostmaster contract.
+4. Paragraphs 17.2 and 17.3 are a repetition of the issue raised in section 19 - to which see Post Office's comments on that section.
+5. Paragraphs 17.4 - 17.8 are a repetition of the issue raised at paragraph 10.1 - to which see Post Office's comments on that section.